nwcdheap/kops-cn/README.md

 ![](https://codebuild.us-west-2.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoibG51QU90bjlHekkzNlJkTHl1M3RWWi9MdVZ0YUE2TEhIMlVTUXNobzlyWEd4eklNVkk2NzJ6MS8zcy9tZCt4UVJXUU9FWTVZVlNIQlVZZVZjeEc2R1NvPSIsIml2UGFyYW1ldGVyU3BlYyI6IlhnZm9qa1lXaTEwVUloSksiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=master)

 # kops-cn
-This project is aimed to help you easily deploy the latest kops clusterin AWS China regions such as NingXia or Beijing region.
-You will leverage the local mirors of docker images or assets that help you accelerate the cluster creation without suffering the huge latency and connectivity issues from within China to other public sites like `gcr.io`.
+This project is aimed to help you easily deploy the latest kops cluster in AWS China regions such as NingXia or Beijing region.
+You leverage the local docker images mirror or file repository assets mirror that help you accelerate the cluster creation without suffering the huge latency or connectivity issues from within China to other public sites like `gcr.io`.

 # Features
 - [x] All docker images required for kops creation are mirrored in `Amazon ECR` **NingXia** or **Beijing** region.